 The Alliance Hack will leverage the Alliance’s deep expertise to support fintechs in developing solutions to support women business-owners access and use financial products and supportive business development services to accelerate their business growth, as well as connect them with global financial services providers (FSPs) who also want to do same.

-Moving up in business size, women owned/led formal SMEs (WSMEs) are registered businesses that pay taxes and have recorded transcation histories.
-WSMEs may borrow from multiple sources, often using credit cards, as bank requirements can be onerous for new entrepreneurs.
-The banks themselves often struggle to identify women-owned businesses and may perceive WSMEs as costly to acquire and serve.
-Create solutions that would improve women business owners’ in the SME segment to access finance.
+Moving up in business size, women owned/led formal SMEs (WSMEs) are registered as businesses, have bank accounts where transaction history can be assessed, pay taxes, and borrow from multiple sources—often using their credit card.
+Bank requirements are perceived to be and are onerous.
+The banks themselves find it difficult to identify these women whether they are their own customers (availing of consumer credit) or are prospect customers; find them costly to acquire once identified and costly to serve.
+Create solutions that would improve women business owners in the SME segment to access finance.
 (B2B, B2B2C or B2C)

-Women-owned enterprises–roughly one third of small businesses in developing countries–represent a massive untapped growth opportunity for financial services providers.
-Filling the gap will take more than financing alone; training, mentoring, networking, and other non-financial services can give entrepreneurs a vital leg up.
+Women-owned enterprises are an untapped growth opportunity for financial institutions; women are half of the population and own around a third of small businesses in developing countries.
+Better addressing their needs can unlock tremendous growth potential.
+Women-owned enterprises need more than just finance.
+Training, mentoring, networking, and other non-financial services can give entrepreneurs a vital leg up.
 Create solutions that would improve women business owners’ access to education and networks.
 (B2B, B2B2C or B2C)

 Women’s relationship with wealth continues to be impaired.
-Long-term financial planning has traditionally been reserved for men, while women tend to handle day-to-day budgeting.
-Women often lack connection with financial advisors and have low confidence in their investment skills compared to their male counterparts.
+This is because of a focus on immediacy instead of long-term planning and a lack of connection with financial advisors.
+Mass market women are underserved by the asset management sector and lack confidence in long-term financial planning and investment skills.
 Create a solution that helps develop mass market women’s investment capabilities.
 (B2B, B2B2C or B2C)